And how can this inform climate solutions?

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

 We experience weather every day, and it's time to connect the dots to the bigger climate picture.
-The key takeaway: we are in a climate emergency, and these heat waves and droughts are not standalone events.
+We're in a climate emergency, and these heat waves and droughts are not standalone events.
 (Fun, right?)

 Here's 3 examples that show why the difference between weather and climate — and their interconnection — is so important.